Targaryen of King's Landing

 As a Stark, you should definitely take these tests:

-Lannisters are the richest house of the seven kingdoms and this undoubtedly affects their psychological portrait.
-Lannisters love luxury, they are beautiful, smart, and treacherous.
-They are very proud, arrogant, and narcissistic, but at the same time, they care about the legacy that they must leave to posterity.
+Lannisters are the richest house in the Seven Kingdoms, and this undoubtedly affects their psychological portrait.
+Lannisters love luxury — they are beautiful, smart, and treacherous.
+They are very proud, arrogant, and narcissistic, but at the same time, they care about the legacy they will leave to posterity.

-Lannisters will prefer to avoid direct confrontation to defeat the enemy through cunning and intrigues.
+Lannisters prefer to avoid direct confrontation, defeating the enemy through cunning and intrigue.

-Their self-esteem is doing all right - the Lannisters love to be in the spotlight, choose the best clothing brands, and enjoy life.
+Their self-esteem is doing just fine — the Lannisters love being in the spotlight, choose the best clothing brands, and enjoy life.
 At the same time, symptoms of sociopathy are clearly visible in the behavior of many family members.

 The Lannisters always hold grudges and can be very vindictive and ruthless.
-They hatch plans for revenge for a long time and do not think twice when it comes to using other people.
-In general, they consider themselves better than others and are sure that other people are obligated to serve them as a tool to achieve their goals.
+They hatch plans for revenge over long stretches of time and don't think twice about using other people.
+In general, they consider themselves better than others and are sure that other people are obligated to serve them as tools to achieve their goals.

 House Lannister Motto: "Hear Me Roar!"
 Another popular saying attributed to them is that "A Lannister always pays his debts".